 Making the web and individual websites faster create a better and happier experience for all Internet users.
 Aside from that, studies have shown that speeding up the web also reduces operating costs.
 It also results in better customer engagement, retention, and conversion.
-So it’s basically a win-win situation for both website owner and the user.
+So it’s basically a win-win situation for both the website owner and the user.

-For those of you who run a blog or website like I do, it’s important that we know and keep track of our website’s speed on a regular basis.
+For those of you who run a blog or website as I do, it’s important that we know and keeps track of our website’s speed on a regular basis.
 There are several tools available online, but I’d like to share with you one that I’ve recently discovered.
 I’m talking about Dotcom-Monitor’s Website Speed Test.
 This free tool instantly tests your website speed and detects performance issues from 23 different locations worldwide, giving you a cool global snapshot of your website.

 - Browser-based load time testing of all page elements

 - Test via Chrome, Firefox, IE and mobile web browsers

 - Results from nearly 2 dozen global locations